 You then add up the receipts for your car expenses that year, which total $6,960, and multiply this by your work-related percentage:

 This means you can claim a total of $5,359.20 worth of deductions for car expenses in your tax return this year.
 Simple as that!

 It doesn’t matter if you own, lease or hire a car, you can still use either of the above methods to work out your deduction for car expenses.
 The only instance where you can’t make a claim is if the car is owned or leased by someone else, such as your employer.
 That said, if you were made the owner or lessee of the car by this person, you are still eligible to claim expenses even if you’re not technically the registered owner.
 Sounds a bit confusing, but hear us out.
 You can apply for quick cash loans through Jacaranda Finance.

 Say your dad gave you a car and, although it was registered in his name, you used it as your own and paid for all its expenses.
 The ATO would allow you to claim work-related expenses for the vehicle as you are still the primary driver in this case.

 You certainly can!
 When it comes to tax filing, one of the quickest ways to lodge your tax return is by filling it out yourself and lodging it with the ATO through their website at www.ato.gov.au.
 If taxes are not really your thing and you would like a professional opinion on how to do your tax return or you just want someone to do it for you it might be best that you contact a tax return accountant for advice.

 If you enjoyed reading this article and would like to know more, check out our blog!

-Jacaranda Finance is an online private lender that specialises in personal loans.
+Jacaranda Finance is an online private lender that specialises in fast loans.
 We can provide finance to a range of people and offer other useful information on finance and lifestyle topics in our blog.
 To find out more about what we do, click here!

 Want to teach your kids about money?
 Jacaranda has the tips and tricks you need to read…